Covid -19 & Financial Resources for you #Covid19

 Mortgage & Rent

 Mortgage and/or rent is the most important thing on everyone’s mind.
 You need a place to rest your head.
-While many places offer mortgage deferring; which essentially means pay your mortgage payments at a later date; it is simply only adding time on to the end of your mortgage.
-You will still pay interested and it is going to be building up over more time.
+While many places offer mortgage deferring; which essentially means paying your mortgage payments at a later date; it is simply only adding time to the end of your mortgage.
+You will still pay interest and it is going to be building up over more time.
 If you can pay all of your mortgage try to or at least part of it.
 If you can NOT pay your mortgage you cannot assume you can just not pay for 6 months; you need to apply and you need to see if you are eligible.

 Many provinces have made comments such as landlords cannot evict you; that is not a blanket statement.
 There are still circumstances in which you can be evicted.
 Your landlord cannot get mortgage relief, their mortgage is still due.
 Keep in mind if no one pays their rent and the landlord cannot pay the bank, the bank may take possession of the property and no one will have a place to live.
 Please work with your landlord; call your landlord if you are having issues.
 If you get some money in, pay some to your landlord.
 Everyone is feeling the financial pinch.
-Please keep in mind that landlords may need to sell building to help with their finances and need to show the building; please try to be accommodating while respecting social distancing.
+Please keep in mind that landlords may need to sell buildings to help with their finances and need to show the building; please try to be accommodating while respecting social distancing.
 It is a great way to make a good first impression on a new landlord.

 Your car or truck payment may also have the option to have it deferred, please contact the place you finance your car.
-Please know that this will add more time onto your loan and it will cost more so avoid that if at all possible.
+Please know that this will add more time to your loan and it will cost more so avoid that if at all possible.
 If you can pay even some on your loan that will always be better than none at all.

-Gas prices are at an all time low so it is a great time to fill up your tank, even if you are not going anywhere.
+Gas prices are at an all-time low so it is a great time to fill up your tank, even if you are not going anywhere.
 Make sure you have any extra gas cans filled up too.